 - You can put your stuff at risk.
 Borrowing against your home, car or other assets can backfire easily if you aren’t diligent about sticking to your repayment schedule.

-- You may not reform your bad habits.
+- You may not reform your bad spending habits.
 As the Consumer Financial Protection Bureau puts it, "If you get a consolidation loan and keep making more purchases with credit, you probably won’t succeed in paying down your debt."

 But there are plenty of good reasons to consider debt consolidation, including: